 Group exhibit: Norris Theatre; Palos Verdes, California, November 1991

-Solo exhibit (exhibit changed quarterly): Wilshire Center Bank; Los Angeles, California
+Solo Exhibit (artwork was changed quarterly): Wilshire Center Bank; Los Angeles, California

 1988 - 1991